Are you trying to decide whether you should go with ShopWired or Shopify for your online store?

 There are two main differences between the platforms, the first is the amount of design customisation you can do to your online shop, it is an area where ShopWired are lacking but Shopify do really well.
 The second is the amount and cost of adding functionality, while you can add more with Shopify, the costs can soon add up and there might be things you would pay for with Shopify that you could get for free with ShopWired.

 I think you should definitely take advantage of both platforms free trials so that you can get a feel for them both, you may find that you click with one far better than the other.
-I will leave links below to my full reviews of both platforms, if you want to take a look at them in more detail.
+If you want to learn more about either platform then check my ShopWired Review and Shopify Review.